 Stay the course with long-term stock market investing in volatile periods, because history has shown changes in behavior during a crisis may not last long beyond it, says Dennis Lynch, head of Counterpoint Global at Morgan Stanley Investment Management.

-While the coronavirus pandemic triggered broad selling across markets in the first quarter of 2020, Lynch’s Morgan Stanley Institutional Fund Growth Portfolio, which manages $16.5 billion in assets,2 shielded against losses better than benchmarks by sustaining its long-term conviction in companies that have secured or invested in reliable cash-flow streams, Lynch says.
-The strategy helped the fund weather volatility in the first quarter; it declined 3.8%, compared with a 14.1% drop for the Russell 1000 Growth Index.
-The portfolio has also outperformed on an annualized basis since investment team inception in 2004 through the first quarter of 2020, returning 12.2% versus 9.8% for the index.3
+While the coronavirus pandemic triggered broad selling across markets in the first quarter of 2020, Lynch’s Morgan Stanley Institutional Fund Growth Portfolio, which manages $11.6 billion in assets,2 shielded against losses better than benchmarks by sustaining its long-term conviction in companies that have secured or invested in reliable cash-flow streams, Lynch says.
+The strategy also helped the fund weather volatility in the first half of the year; it declined 3.8% in the first quarter, compared with a 14.1% drop for the Russell 1000 Growth Index and surged 58.3% in the second quarter, compared with a 27.8% increase for the benchmark.
+The portfolio has also outperformed on an annualized basis since investment team inception in 2004 through the second quarter of 2020, returning 15.3% versus 11.3% for the index.3

 The real theme is to remain open and flexible about what's going to happen next and not get too convinced of anything.

 While investors who focus on short-term stock market momentum may have rebalanced portfolios during the period, Lynch and his team have learned from decades of investing that staying the course can potentially be beneficial.
 The lessons learned in previous downturns, such as the 2008 financial crisis and the bursting of the dotcom bubble in the late 1990s, can provide valuable perspectives on how to position for recovery and return to whatever “new normal” may emerge.